VA Death Benefits - Sacred Honor

-It’s also important to know in advance if a national cemetery of a veteran’s choosing has space available.
-In some cases, space is only available for cremated remains, which can be buried or inurned.
+Not all cemeteries designated for veterans have space available for burials.
+It is possible to find out in advance if a national cemetery of a veteran’s choosing has space available for a burial or if they only have space for cremated remains, which can be buried or interred.
 Cremated remains are provided with the same military honors as casketed remains.

 To schedule a burial in any of the national cemeteries, fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117 to begin the process.

 Each branch of the Armed Forces has a Casualty Assistance Office or a Casualty Assistance/Mortuary Office that is responsible to provide compassionate support and guidance to the families of a service member who died during service to his/her country, or who is seriously injured or ill.
 The MilitaryOneSource website provides a list of the support next of kin can receive through a Casualty Assistance Office.
 The list includes:

 - Explaining and assisting in applying for and receiving benefits and entitlements

 - Obtaining copies of records, reports and investigations

 - Relocation assistance (including shipment of household goods)

 - Liaison with other federal agencies

 - Information and referral, including coordinating with outside agencies such as benevolent and philanthropic agencies